GreenMine/riterator-php/README.md

 # Rust-like iterator written in PHP
 **This is raw version of iterator for PHP version 8.0**

-in speed, of course, it is inferior to ordinary cycles, but with enabled JIT, it is fast enough
+In speed, of course, it is inferior to ordinary loop, but with enabled JIT, it is fast enough

 ### Some example:
 ```php